 IFC’s Corporate Governance Methodology is an approach to evaluate and improve the corporate governance of a company— including the governance attributes of key environmental and social policies and procedures—to identify, reduce, and manage risk.
 Its use can help a company confirm its commitment to demonstrate leadership and promote effective environmental, social, and corporate governance throughout the company.

-IFC CG Methodology consists of seven tools that are used for analyzing the governance of companies:
+IFC CG Methodology consists of eight tools that are used for analyzing the governance of companies:

 1) Instruction Sheet